VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 Then the group have to move middle during the cast of **Experimental Fireplume**.
 If *Phoinix* use one orb, it will be baited in the middle so move away from the boss.
 Otherwise, if he uses 8 orbs, follow the AoEs and move away from the middle to avoid the last one.
 He will use **Left/Right Cinderwing** right after so remember to move accordingly.

 *Phoinix* will then cast **Darkened Fire**.
-Form Tank/Healer and DPS pairs in the inner square at intercardinal position, standing in the small yellow squares is fine (check the diagram bellow).
+Form Tank/Healer and DPS pairs in the inner square at intercardinal position, standing in the small yellow squares is fine (check the diagram below).
 Once the *Darkened Fire* spawned, spread a bit to see the number assigned by **Brightened Fire** and move to the corresponding position in order to remove every stacks from the adds (players at then same position can stack with each other):
 <img class='soloImg' src='{{ page.imagePath | append: 'darkenedFire.jpg' }}'>

 Right after the group has to stack behind the boss to help the Tanks get their **Heat of Condemnation** tether.
 This is followed by an another **Scorched Exaltation**